ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Spec

 - There is now the config key `missing/log` that allows logging of all missing `require`d keys. _(Klemens Böswirth)_
+- `spec` now internally handles errors differently.
+There should be no external impact apart from better performance. _(Klemens Böswirth)_

 ## Libraries